 So Where Am I Going?

 My next destination was to be the Black Sea region however I have delayed this until next year as a friend would like to accompany me on this tour.
-So instead, I have planned a rough route on the South Western coast of Turkey.
+So instead, I have planned a rough route of Southwest Turkey.

 Those with an in-depth knowledge of Turkey will realise that my route is the Lycian Way walking route which is a 509km trek from Antalya to Fethiye.
 I won’t however, be trekking!
 I don’t have the stamina, strength or enthusiasm to walk and explore that route.